 Violinist Annalee Patipatanakoon is one of Canada’s most respected performing artists.
 A laureate of the Queen Elizabeth Violin Competition in Brussels, Belgium, as well as a First Prize winner of the Canadian Music Competition and the Eckhardt-Gramatté Competition for Canadian Music, Annalee is a graduate of Indiana University and the Curtis Institute of Music, and is Associate Professor of Violin and Chamber Music at the University of Toronto’s Faculty of Music.

-As a founding member of the two-time Juno Award winning Gryphon Trio, Annalee can be heard on the Trio’s seventeen recordings on the Analekta and Naxos labels, and maintains a busy touring schedule across Canada and the United States each season.
+As a founding member of the three-time Juno Award winning Gryphon Trio, Annalee can be heard on the Trio’s 23 recordings on the Analekta, Naxos, and other labels, and maintains a busy touring schedule across Canada and the United States each season.
 She serves as Artistic Advisor to the Ottawa Chamber Music Society, and is Artist-in-Residence at the University of Toronto Faculty of Music and Trinity College.
 Gryphon Trio performances are regularly broadcast nationwide on CBC Radio Canada.

 Equally in demand as a teacher of violin and chamber music, Annalee has taught and conducted masterclasses at Rice University, Stanford University, the Royal Conservatory of Music, the Hochshule für Musik-Mainz, Domaine Forget, the Orford Academy, the Tuckamore Festival and School, Mount Royal University, and many more.
 With the Gryphon Trio, Annalee leads educational projects in music schools and communities across the country, including the group’s flagship Listen Up! outreach program with permanent hubs in Ottawa and Etobicoke.